Are you considering taking a loan or seeking any other form of financing?

 Is a FICO score the same as a credit score?

 Yes, it is.
 “FICO score” is, let’s say, the technical name.

 Currently, the average FICO score in the US is 695.
 If you check the chart above, you’ll see that’s a good score, but not excellent.

 No, Credit Karma is not your credit score, but it’s a platform where you can review it.
 Check the section on Credit Karma above to learn how to use this online tool.

 What is FICO Score 8?

 FICO has been around since 1956.
 But, of course, how we see finance has changed since then.
 Therefore, the FICO score has been evolving throughout the years.
 The version used today is the FICO Score 8, which ranges from 300 to 850.

 Camino Financial can help you improve financial performance

 If you are ready to take the first step to grow your business, simply request a quote for a business loan.
-This simple application won’t affect your credit and you’ll know instantly if you prequalify for one of our business loans.
+Our simple application won’t affect your credit, and you’ll know instantly if you prequalify for one of our business loans.